-- 1. Best Management Practices include agronomic loading rates, soil conservation practices and other site restrictions. - 2.
+- 1. Best Management Practices are practices to prevent or reduce the pollution of waters of the state and include agronomic loading rates (nitrogen based), soil conservation practices, spill prevention and maintenance procedures and other site restrictions. - 2.
 Biosolids means organic fertilizer or soil amendment produced by the treatment of domestic wastewater sludge. - 3.
-Biosolids land application facility is a facility where biosolids are spread onto the land at agronomic rates for production of food or fiber.
+Biosolids land application facility is a facility where biosolids are spread onto the land at agronomic rates for production of food, feed or fiber.
 The facility includes any structures necessary to store the biosolids until soil, weather, and crop conditions are favorable for land application. - 4.
-Class A biosolids means a material that has met the Class A pathogen reduction requirements or equivalent treatment by a Process to Further Reduce Pathogens (PFRP) in accordance with 40 CFR 503. - 5.
-Class B biosolids means a material that has met the Class B pathogen reduction requirements or equivalent treatment by a Process to Significantly Reduce Pathogens (PFRP) in accordance with 40 CFR 503. - Domestic wastewater means wastewater originating from the sanitary conveniences of residences, commercial buildings, factories and institutions; or co-mingled sanitary and industrial wastewater processed by a (POTW) or a privately owned facility. - 7.
-Industrial wastewater means any wastewater, also known as process water, not defined as domestic wastewater.
-Per 40 CFR Part 122, process water means any water which, during manufacturing or processing, comes into direct contact with or results from the production or use of any raw material, intermediate product, finished product, byproduct, or waste product. - 8.
-Mechanical treatment plants are wastewater treatment facilities that use mechanical devices to treat wastewater, including septic tanks, sand filters, extended aeration, activated sludge, contact stabilization, trickling filters, rotating biological discs, and other similar facilities.
-It does not include wastewater treatment lagoons and constructed wetlands for wastewater treatment. - 9.
-Operating location as defined in 10 CSR 20-2.010 is all contiguous lands owned, operated or controlled by one (1) person or by two (2) or more persons jointly or as tenants in common. - 10.
-Plant Available Nitrogen (PAN) is the nitrogen that will be available to plants during the growing seasons after biosolids application. - 11.
+Class A biosolids means a material that has met the Class A pathogen reduction requirements or equivalent treatment by a Process to Further Reduce Pathogens (PFRP) in accordance with 40 CFR Part 503. - 5.
+Class B biosolids means a material that has met the Class B pathogen reduction requirements or equivalent treatment by a Process to Significantly Reduce Pathogens (PSRP) in accordance with 40 CFR Part 503. - 6.
+Domestic wastewater means wastewater originating from the sanitary conveniences of residences, commercial buildings, factories and institutions; or co-mingled sanitary and industrial wastewater processed by a (POTW) or a privately owned facility. - 7.
+Feed crops are crops produced primarily for consumption by animals. - 8.
+Fiber crops are crops such as flax and cotton. - 9.
+Food crops are crops consumed by humans which include, but is not limted to, fruits, vegetables and tobacco. - 10.
+Industrial wastewater means any wastewater, also known as process wastewater, not defined as domestic wastewater.
+Per 40 CFR Part 122.2, process wastewater means any water which, during manufacturing or processing, comes into direct contact with or results from the production or use of any raw material, intermediate product, finished product, byproduct, or waste product.
+Land application of industrial wastewater, residuals or sludge is not authorized by Standard Conditions PART III. - 11.
+Mechanical treatment plants are wastewater treatment facilities that use mechanical devices to treat wastewater, including, sand filters, extended aeration, activated sludge, contact stabilization, trickling filters, rotating biological contact systems, and other similar facilities.
+It does not include wastewater treatment lagoons or constructed wetlands for wastewater treatment. - 12.
+Plant Available Nitrogen (PAN) is nitrogen that will be available to plants during the growing seasons after biosolids application. - 13.
 Public contact site is land with a high potential for contact by the public.
-This includes, but is not limited to, public parks, ball fields, cemeteries, plant nurseries, turf farms, and golf courses. - 12.
+This includes, but is not limited to, public parks, ball fields, cemeteries, plant nurseries, turf farms, and golf courses. - 14.
 Sludge is the solid, semisolid, or liquid residue removed during the treatment of wastewater.
 Sludge includes septage removed from septic tanks or equivalent facilities.
-Sludge does not include carbon coal byproducts (CCBs) - 13.
+Sludge does not include carbon coal byproducts (CCBs), sewage sludge incinerator ash, or grit/screenings generated during preliminary treatment of domestic sewage. - 15.
 Sludge lagoon is part of a mechanical wastewater treatment facility.
-A sludge lagoon is an earthen basin that receives sludge that has been removed from a wastewater treatment facility.
-It does not include a wastewater treatment lagoon or sludge treatment units that are not a part of a mechanical wastewater treatment facility. - 14.
-Septage is the material pumped from residential septic tanks and similar treatment works (with a design population of less than 150 people).
+A sludge lagoon is an earthen or concrete lined basin that receives sludge that has been removed from a wastewater treatment facility.
+It does not include a wastewater treatment lagoon or sludge treatment units that are not a part of a mechanical wastewater treatment facility. - 16.
+Septage is the sludge pumped from residential septic tanks, cesspools, portable toilets, Type III marine sanitation devices, or similar treatment works such as sludge holding structures from residential wastewater treatment facilities with design populations of less than 150 people.
+Septage does not include grease removed from grease traps at a restaurant or material removed from septic tanks and other similar treatment works that have received industrial wastewater.
 The standard for biosolids from septage is different from other sludges.
+See Section H for more information.